gadler01/peripety-docs/docs/import/device_type_import.md

 ![Manufacturer Search](../img/manufacturer_search.png)

-For manufacturers that already exist in Peripety, check the spelling and formatting and change data in the device tab to reflect Peripety's models.
+For manufacturers that already exist in Peripety, check the spelling and formatting and change data in the device tab to reflect existing Peripety data.

 ![Manufacturer Find and Replace](../img/manufacturer_find_replace.png)

-For manufacturers not in Peripety, add them to the database and change the data in the device tab to reflect Peripety's models and spelling.
+For manufacturers not in Peripety, add them to the database and change the data in the device tab to reflect existin Peripety models and spelling.

 ![Manufacturer Add](../img/manufacturer_add.png)

-## Models
+## Device Types/Models

 Locate the model list.

 ![Model List](../img/model_list.png)

-Open Peripetys device type table alongside the spreadsheets device_type tab.
+Open Peripety's device type table alongside the spreadsheets device_type tab.

 ![Model Split Screen](../img/model_split_screen.png)

-Often times the model name provided by the client is not the full model name so it is important to research the correct name if you don't know what the full name is off hand.
+Oftentimes the model name provided by the client is not the full model name so it is important to research the correct name if you don't know what the full name is off hand.

 ![Check Model Name](../img/check_model_name.png)